Developing disruptive technologies to prevent and manage various neuromusculoskeletal and cardiovascular conditions

 Dr Stephen Hamlet

-Dr Hamlet is a Senior Research Fellow in the School of Dentistry and Oral Health.
+Dr Hamlet is a Senior Research Fellow in the School of Medicine and Dentistry.
 His research interests include bone regeneration, diseases of the jaw and 3D modelling to optimise cancer therapy delivery.
 He holds a PhD from Griffith.

 Dr Gavin Lenton